 Prepared foods may contain these products.
 Prepared mustard may contain bits of seeds.
 Products like Worcestershire sauce contains fish stock, and many products include peanut oil.
 In 2004, the U.S. Food and Drug Administration (FDA) passed the Food Allergen Labeling and Consumer Protection Act, requiring food manufacturers to label products containing one of the leading trigger foods above.
 If you see a label that says “contains soy” or “contains wheat” or “manufactured in a plant where peanuts are also manufactured,” you have this 2004 law to thank!

-These allergens can be left behind in food preparation areas and cooking surfaces and utensils, so be careful to wash these thoroughly.
+These allergens can be left behind in food preparation areas and cooking surfaces and utensils, so be careful of these hidden food allergies and wash cookware thoroughly.
 Food allergens cannot be airborne.